apache/logging-log4cxx/src/site/markdown/change-report-gh.md

 * Less string copying when sending a logging event to an appender
 * Allow thread information to be included in JSON formatted output
 * Optional support for logging during process termination \[[#271](https://github.com/apache/logging-log4cxx/issues/271)\]
-* Optionally include a MultiprocessRollingFileAppender (a cmake option)
 * A cmake option to place Log4cxx functions in a different namespace \[[#277](https://github.com/apache/logging-log4cxx/issues/277)\]
 * Optionally use std::format in LOG4CXX_XXXX_FMT macros instead of fmt::format \[[#291](https://github.com/apache/logging-log4cxx/issues/291)\]